Can I Sell My Home If It’s In Foreclosure?

 "*" indicates required fields

-No one wants to receive a notice of foreclosure and yet, in a nationwide study, nearly 1 million Americans were afraid of losing their homes (U.S. Census Bureau Household Pulse Survey, fielded from July 27 to Aug.
-8, 2022).
+No one wants to receive a notice of foreclosure and yet, in a nationwide study, nearly 1 million Americans were afraid of losing their homes (U.S. Census Bureau Household Pulse Survey, fielded from September 16 to October 3, 2024).
 And foreclosure can occur from a number of reasons, including:

 - Job loss and loss of income